 Welcome!
-I'm Colleen Sehy, author of Finding Shakespeare in America, a guide to festivals, theaters, gardens, and other places across the United States where you can connect with the Bard.
+I'm Colleen Sehy, author of Finding Shakespeare in America, a guide to festivals, theaters, gardens, and other places across the United States and online where you can connect with the Bard.

 I also write Eating British in America, a monthly column for Anglotopia that highlights great places to find English, Scottish, Welsh, and Irish food in the United States.

 Claim Your Free Guide:

 Every Anglophile Should Visit

 Request my monthly newsletter, and you'll also receive my free guide to must-see locations for Anglophiles in the USA.

 Writer ~ Speaker ~ Traveler ~ Anglophile in America

 I have a special interest in English, Scottish, Welsh, Irish, and Shakespearean history and culture in America.

 I draw inspiration from my lifelong love of the British Isles, numerous visits to Great Britain and Ireland, and more than 30 years of traveling across the United States and Canada exploring places with links to the history and culture of the British Isles.

 I love sharing ideas that will help you get in touch with your inner Brit right here in the United States, no passport or plane ticket required!
 That’s why I’m writing a series of guidebooks that highlight the best of the British Isles in the US.
 The first book, Finding Shakespeare in America, is available now.
 Finding Scotland, Finding Ireland, and Finding England are coming soon.